feihe/feihe.github.io/index.md

 ### <font color=green>News</font>

+- Mar 3, 2020: Our paper, titled "Satisfiability Modulo Ordering Consistency Theory for Multi-Threaded Program Verification", was conditionaly accepted by PLDI 2021!

 - Dec 26, 2020: "Leveraging Control Flow Knowledge in SMT Solving of Program Verification" was accepted by ACM TOSEM.

 - Oct 2, 2020: "Termination Analysis for Evolving Programs" and "Incremental Predicate Analysis for Regression Verification" were accepted by OOPSLA 2020.